Bank Holiday delivery & collection

 Combined contraceptives are also thought to offer some protection against, fibroids, ovarian cysts, and non-cancerous breast disease.

-The progestogen-only (mini pill) and blood clots
+The mini pill and blood clots

 The progesterone-only pill contains just one type of hormone.
 It does not contain oestrogen.
 This means that there is no increased risk of blood clots.
 It can be taken by women who can't take the combined contraceptive for medical reasons.